SB1lal/NodeSchool/README.md

 # NodeSchool
-This Repository include some of my solutions and some official solutions for Node School Workshops.
+This Repository include my solutions and some official solutions for Node School Workshops.